Position and Velocity Estimation Accuracy in MIMO-OFDM ISAC Networks: A Fisher Information Analysis: Abstract

 \section{Abstract}

-\Ac{ISAC} is a core technology for future wireless networks, enabling high-resolution sensing and reliable data transmission within a unified radio platform.
-This paper develops a theoretical framework to assess the estimation accuracy of target position and velocity in heterogeneous \ac{OFDM}-based \ac{ISAC} networks with multiple cooperative and distributed \ac{MIMO} \acp{BS}.
-Using Fisher information analysis, we first derive closed-form \acp{CRLB} for target localization in single monostatic and bistatic configurations.
-We then analyze the benefits of \ac{BS} cooperation by deriving \acp{CRLB} for joint position and velocity estimation in a general setting that encompasses multiple cooperating monostatic systems and multistatic networks with multiple \acp{Tx} and \acp{Rx}.
-The influence of key system parameters, including the number of \acp{BS}, bandwidth, antenna array configuration, and network geometry, is systematically examined.
+This paper presents a theoretical framework to derive information-theoretic bounds on the estimation accuracy of target position and velocity in \ac{OFDM}-based \ac{ISAC} networks composed of multiple cooperative and distributed \ac{MIMO} \acp{BS}.
+Leveraging Fisher information analysis, we derive closed-form expressions for the \acp{CRLB} in both monostatic and bistatic configurations.
+The framework is then extended to cooperative settings, including networks with multiple coordinated monostatic sensors and multistatic configurations, enabling joint estimation of target position and velocity.
+We systematically examine how estimation accuracy depends on key system parameters such as the number of \acp{BS}, bandwidth, antenna configuration, and network geometry.
 Numerical results highlight the performance gains enabled by cooperative sensing and provide insights to guide the design of future \ac{ISAC} systems.

 \acresetall